vishalpawarR/css-flexbox/README.md

 Bonus
 Try the other options for the `justify-content` property in the code editor to see their differences.
 But note that a value of `center` is the only one that will pass this challenge.

+## 8 - Use the justify-content Property in the Tweet Embed :

+- The last challenge showed an example of the `justify-content` property.
+For the tweet embed, this property can be applied to align the items in the `.profile-name` element.

+- Add the CSS property `justify-content` to the header's `.profile-name` element and set the value to any of the options from the last challenge.